Tor circuit fingerprinting defenses using adaptive padding: Evaluating vanilla circuit fingerprinting

-We start off our work by examining whether the previous claims of \cite{KwonALDD15} are still valid if we restrict classification to the circuit fingerprinting problem \emph{alone}.
-In particular, we want to examine whether rendezvous and introduction circuits can be identified over all other circuits, when the application-layer traffic is identical for both clearnet and onion connections.
+We start off our work by examining whether the claims of Kwon et al. \cite{KwonALDD15} are still valid if we restrict classification to the circuit fingerprinting problem \emph{alone}.
+In particular, we want to examine whether rendezvous and introduction circuits can be differentiated from all other circuits, when the application-layer traffic is identical for both clearnet and onion connections.
 This is important for ensuring that the information leak lies in the onion service protocol \emph{itself}.